reignite/burnout.io/content/actionables.md

 ### Say "no" to unreasonable requests.
 Say "no" if a request is unreasonable, but try to provide feedback in order to prevent the pattern from continuing.

-One sneaky way that managers turn the reasonable into the impossible is to talk you down on your estimates, e.g., "Will it really take that long?".
+Don't allow yourself to be talked down when it comes to time estimates.
+Instead, learn <a target="_blank" href="http://monkeyandcrow.com/blog/estimation_bargaining/">
-Stick by your estimates.
+"Defense Against the Dark Art of Estimation Bargaining"</a>

 ### "Yes, and..."
 If "no" doesn't work, try using the <a href="http://www.huffingtonpost.com/